kvizdos/PRAUXY/README.md

 ## Adding SSL to custom URL
 1. Generate SSL Certificate
+2. Create an app in the Proxy Dashboard
+    - Set the Custom URL to whatever your URL will be.
 2. Append this to the bottom of the file you created above:
     - This may soon be automated if I can figure out a secure way to do so.
 ```